 Sometimes dreams come true.
 No, I did not reach over the rainbow, nor did I get a Nobel prize.
 I was not elected as the president of the USA, and I did not break any Olympic record either.
 Those have never been my dreams.
 As a practical person, my dreams are modest.
 One of them derives from a pre-digital era object, the calendar.
 Every year we waited expectantly, before the new year started, for the new calendars.
 Big companies like banks, insurance agencies, and fashion chains, handed it out for free, for advertising purposes.
 However, the calendars were adorned with large picturesque and exotic scenes from around the world.
 Continue reading My dream vacation to the Scandinavian Fjords

-The two main cities of Portugal are Lisbon, the capital, in the south, and Porto that is referred as “the capital of the north.”
-The distance between them can be traveled in three hours.
+The two main cities of Portugal are Lisbon, the capital, in the south, and Porto, which is “the capital of the north.”
+The distance between them is three hours by car.
 Portugal looks like a small country on maps, especially when it is side by side with Spain.
 And yet, it is the eleventh country in its size in Europe, 4.5 times bigger than Israel.
 Its geographical landscape is mostly mountainous, except for the coastal strip.
 The Azores and the Madeira Islands are part of Portugal.
 However, we did not try to catch as much as we could.
 We preferred a slow hike that leaves a taste of more.